Duration: at least one week

 My recommendation for backpackers: Come to Negril and give it a go if you have more time and happen to travel in a low season.
 If you have little time on the island, I’d skip it and visit more authentic places.

-Is Negril's 7 Mile beach the best beach in Jamaica?
+Is Negril's 7 Mile Beach the best beach in Jamaica?

-First off: After walking the beach, I can only confirm: The world-famous Seven Mile beach is only about 5 miles long.
-The calm water is a stunning color, shimmers in all shades of turquoise, and is perfect for swimming.
-The beach itself is seemed by restaurants, bars, and hotels.
-So if you are up for mingling with other visitors, Negril’s Seven Mile beach won’t disappoint!
+The beach itself is seamed by restaurants, bars, and hotels.
+So if you are up for mingling with other visitors, Negril’s Seven Mile Beach won’t disappoint!

 Also, there are tons of things to do!
 Negril’s Seven Mile Beach offers plenty of water activities!